 Next, you’ll want to include a section outlining your proposed solution.
 If there’s an existing solution in place, why is your proposed solution needed?
 Now’s your chance to justify the project.
 You’ll want to explain this in as much technical detail as possible—after reading this section, another engineer should be able to build your proposed solution, or something like it, without any prior knowledge of the project.

-The milestones section of your SDD should provide a general timeframe for non-engineering stakeholders.
+While the milestones section of your SDD provides a general timeframe for non-engineering stakeholders.
 This section is far more detailed and is mostly for the benefit of your engineering teams.
 In your timeline, include specific tasks and deadlines as well as the teams or individuals to which they’re assigned.

 Pro tips for creating your software design documents